The Best Bars in Downtown & Brickell guide image

 NW 11th Street is generally a place you go if you’re trying to go clubbing for 11 hours straight, but The Corner is a great spot for people who’d like to stay away from those loud dance floors and offensively-priced beers.
 This neighborhood standby works for a solid cocktail at 4am or a Happy Hour beer and hot dog as the sun sets over Downtown.
 But The Corner is undoubtedly a late-night spot and generally the best choice for anyone out in the middle of the night who doesn’t want to go home yet and would like to be around people who feel the same way.

 Margot is a narrow natural wine bar that’s hard to describe without using the word “cozy.”
 And while there isn’t a ton of room in here for big groups, this place is really lovely once you do snag a seat at the bar, or one of the little tables.
-As the name implies, natural wine is what you’ll probably be drinking here.
-They also have some wine-based apertivo cocktails as well as a menu of small plates like salmon crudo, parmesan drizzled with aged balsamic, and a plate of ham and potato chips.
+As the name implies, natural wine is what you’ll probably be drinking.
+They also have some wine-based apertivo cocktails as well as a menu of small plates.
 This place does feel like it was designed specifically for first, second, or third dates by a team of NASA scientists, although we’d happily come here just to drink wine and eat cheese—while possibly eavesdropping on a first date.

 Kush has teamed up with the owners of Tobacco Road (which was, at one point, the oldest bar in Miami) to bring the classic Brickell spot back—sort of.
 It’s not in the same location, but it does feature a lot of the bar’s old decor and a food and drink menu inspired by the original Tobacco Road.
-And, like all Kush establishments, the food (burgers, wings, sandwiches, and various bar snacks) is great.
+And, like all Kush establishments, the food (burgers, wings, sandwiches, and various bar snacks) is solid.
+Even if you don't want to eat, you can just come to sit at the bar and drink.
+They have comedy lights and live music sometimes too.

 If an Irish pub closed its eyes and made a wish to be on a roof, you’d get Mike’s.
 This place is casual-bordering-on-dive-bar, and it’s located on the roof of an old apartment building right at the west end of the Venetian Causeway.
 The elevator ride up to Mike’s will be a delightfully confusing experience for any of your friends who’ve never been here before, but it’s more than just a novelty.
 Mike’s is a great spot to hang out during Happy Hour and take in the waterfront view, along with a few beers and some decent fried pub food.

 There are not a lot of casual bars in Brickell.
-But Better Days is a good one to have on your radar in case you find yourself in Miami’s financial district and aren’t wearing pants or don’t feel like spending $25 on a cocktail.
-Or both of those things.
-Either way, Better Days is going to be a good option.
-The cozy bar isn’t a fancy cocktail spot.
+But Better Days is a good one to have on your radar in case you find yourself in Miami’s financial district and aren’t wearing pants or don’t feel like spending $30 on a cocktail.
+This isn’t a fancy cocktail spot.
 It feels more like hanging out in a friend’s basement than a Brickell bar.
 It can still get a little cramped and crowded on the weekend, but, if you’re in Brickell, we assume you’ve already accepted that reality.

 RESERVE A TABLE